Our Impact in New York State

 Here are highlights of our recent victories and ongoing advocacy in New York:

 NCLEJ continues to enforce the pathbreaking 2014 settlement in Baez v.
 NYCHA, which obligates the New York City Housing Authority to ensure timely and effective remediation of toxic mold and moisture in public housing.
-The Baez consent decree, also the first of its kind in the nation, sets out detailed protocols mandating abatement of these deplorable living conditions, under the oversight of a court-appointed Special Master and mold and data analyst experts, as a reasonable accommodation to public housing tenants’ respiratory disabilities under the ADA.
+The Baez consent decree, also the first of its kind in the nation, sets out detailed protocols mandating abatement of these deplorable living conditions, under the oversight of a court-appointed Special Master, along with mold and data analyst experts, as a reasonable accommodation to public housing tenants’ respiratory disabilities under the ADA.

 Our Community Partners